-13. Restraining Order
+14. Restraining Order

 If a parent has a Restraining Order against another parent or any other adult, a copy of that order must be on file in the child's classroom.
 If an unauthorized parent tries to remove the child from the site, the staff will call 911.
-However, staff cannot physically prevent the unauthorized parent from removing the child.
+However, we cannot ensure that the unauthorized parent will not remove the child.

-14. Termination Policies
+15. Termination and Appeal Policies

-Families will be notified of any termination by a Notice of Action(NOA) form.
+Families will be notified of any termination by a Notice of Action form.
 Reasons include, but are not limited to:

-- Fees not paid in advance of services - Continued unauthorized use of the center in excess of contracted hours - Child's or parent's inability to follow the rules of the center and/or behavior that is perceived as abusive, threatening, or infringing on the rights of others (see "Code of Conduct") - Non-attendance - Parent/guardian request (Notice must be given in writing 19 calendar days in advance.) - Family exceeds the 85% family income threshold. - Failure to provide initial physical exam and/or updated immunizations
+- Fees not paid in advance of services - Continued unauthorized use of the center in excess of contracted hours

+- Child's or parent's inability to follow the rules of the center and/or behavior that is perceived as abusive, threatening, or infringing on the rights of others (see "Code of Conduct") - Non-attendance - Parent/guardian request (Notice must be given in writing 19 calendar days in advance.) - Family exceeds the 85% family income threshold. - Failure to provide initial physical exam and/or updated immunizations - Parent/guardians are responsible for fees incurred during the appeal process (14 calendar days from the date the Notice of Action is given or 19 calendar days if it is mailed). - Unless parents waive their rights to due process in writing.
+If due process is waived, parents will be responsible for fees up to the date the request was made.

-15. Right to Appeal
+16. Right to Appeal